DevNeoLee/DataVisualization4/README.md

         .rangeRound([0, width])
         .domain([0, data.length]);
 ```
-Continuous Linear scale typically in their domain and range, produces a piecewise scale for each entry, provinces equally.
+Continuous Linear scale in their domain and range typically produces a piecewise scale for each entry province equally.

 ---
 ## Tootips for Detail Info on Various Parts of the Graphics
 <img src="image/screenshot3.png" alt="map_chart" width="300" />
 <img src="image/screenshot2.png" alt="map_chart" width="250" />

-Detail informations of each specific data sets on different charts or map graphics are interactivly and dynamically presented with eventListener functions of JavaScript.
+Detail informations of each specific data sets on different charts or map graphics are interactively and dynamically presented with JavaScript functions.

 ``` javascript
 //create tooptip element